Constitution Day to be celebrated in Parliament's Central Hall on Nov 26 | Headlines

 Addressing a press conference about the event, Joshi said the main event will be attended by Vice President Venkaiah Naidu, Prime Minister Narendra Modi, Lok Sabha Speaker Om Birla and various other dignitaries.

-The event is being organized by the Lok Sabha Secretariat and Speaker, the parliamentary affairs minister said.
+The event is being organised by the Lok Sabha Secretariat and Speaker, the parliamentary affairs minister said.

+According to Joshi, the preamble of the Constitution will be recited during the event.
+A call has been made to the public to read the preamble en masse along with the president through various modes such as radio, TV, and social media, he said.

+He further said to make the celebrations a public campaign and ensure Jan Bhagidari, the ministry has developed two portals on -- “online reading of the preamble to the Constitution” in 23 languages and “online quiz on Constitutional democracy”.

-Modi on Friday announced his government's decision to repeal the three farm laws over which the farmers have been protesting for almost a year on Delhi's borders.
+Modi on Friday announced his government's decision to repeal the three farm laws over which the farmers have been protesting for almost a year at Delhi's borders.

 Despite the climbdown by the government, farmer unions have said they will continue their agitation on other demands, including an MSP law and the dismissal of Union minister Ajay Mishra over last month's violence in Lakhimpur Kheri.